 Ride the rails

-Get your marriage off to a steamy start with a wedding on one of our historic railways.
-The Vale of Rheidol Railway near Aberystwyth offers a range of packages, including receptions at the stations complete with catering and live music.
+Get your marriage off to a steamy start with a wedding or post-ceremony celebration on one of our historic railways.
+The Vale of Rheidol Railway near Aberystwyth offers a range of post-ceremony packages, including receptions at the stations complete with catering and live music.
 The highlight will undoubtedly be a ride for you and your guests through 12 miles of stunning Welsh scenery, up to Devil’s Bridge in the Cambrian Mountains.
 You can even get a personalised train headboard painted by the railway’s expert sign writers, which you can take home as a unique keepsake of the day.

-You can also tie the knot on the Llangollen Railway.
-Hold your ceremony in the wood-beamed Henry Robertson Suite and take photos on the footbridge, before boarding the train for a round trip to Corwen.
+You can tie the knot on the Llangollen Railway.
+Hold your ceremony in the wood-beamed Henry Robertson Suite and take photos on the footbridge, before boarding the train for a round trip to Carrog.
 Along the way you and your guests can tuck into cream teas and sandwiches (plus a few glasses of fizz) as you watch the North Wales countryside go by your window.
 We can’t think of a better way to start your journey as a married couple.